soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/eop/help-and-support-for-eop.md

 ## Assisted support from Microsoft

-You can get help from Microsoft by starting a new service request within the Office 365 admin center or by calling on the phone.
+You can get help from Microsoft by starting a new service request within the Microsoft 365 admin center or by calling on the phone.
 Premier support subscribers have extra support options.

 ### Support for Microsoft Premier Support Subscribers